sourcehut-mirrors/chawan/doc/architecture.md

 into JavaScript functions.
 (For details on the specific pragmas, see the [manual](https://git.sr.ht/~bptato/monoucha/tree/master/doc/manual.md).)

+(TODO: description of type conversion is somewhat outdated.)

 The type conversion itself is handled by the overloaded toJS function and the generic fromJS function. toJS returns a JSValue, the native data type of QuickJS. fromJS returns a Result[T, JSError], which is